xNykram/gender_recognition/README.md

 ### Description

-**Gender Recognition** - is a small project that classifies gender based on the avatars of the gods from the Smite game using PyTorch.
+**Smite Gender Recognition** - is a small project that classifies gender based on the avatars of the gods from the Smite game using PyTorch.

 ### Example predictions:
 <details>